tamius-han/ultrawidify/README.md

 ## Known issues

 * Netflix autodetection not working in Chrome, wontfix as issue is fundamentally unfixable.
-(Although a different kind of workaround could be put in place)
+(Although a different kind of workaround could probably be put in place, but don't count on it)

 ## Plans for the future